Rideau Canal Skating – 2025 Guide to Skating Canada’s Longest Rink

 Posted on

 Let’s be real, life is not often full of Hallmark family moments.
 But our Rideau Canal skating adventure was pretty close.
-I looked behind me and saw my mother and daughter gliding together hand-in-hand and then turned around to have my husband and son grab my arms and slingshot me down the ice—everyone smiling, everyone laughing—and it felt like a moment of pure happiness.
+As we glided down the ice I looked behind me and saw my mother and daughter skating hand-in-hand.
+Then my husband and son grabbed my arms and slungshot me down the ice—everyone smiling, everyone laughing—and it felt like a moment of pure happiness.
 The kind of happiness that comes from checking off a long-awaited item on your bucket list.

 I’m a big believer in bucket lists.
-In creating them, dreaming about them and then chasing down the experiences to make them a reality.
-So when I had the opportunity to help my mom cross something off of her bucket list during our ultimate Canadian winter road trip, I jumped on it.
-When she opened up her Christmas present and saw she would be joining us for skating on the Rideau Canal, her eyes were teary.
-And as I skated with her down the canal and watched her realize one of her dreams along with the people she loves, my eyes got teary.
+In creating them, dreaming about them, and then chasing down the experiences to make them a reality.
+So when I had the opportunity to help my mom cross something off her bucket list during our ultimate Canadian winter road trip, I jumped on it.
+When she opened up her Christmas present and saw she would be joining us for skating on the Rideau Canal skateway, her eyes filled with tears.
+And as I skated with her down the canal and watched her realize one of her dreams was coming true along with the people she loves, my eyes filled with tears too.

 fire pit in the middle of the snow so that skaters on the rideau canal can warm up